-The randomized, double-masked, active-controlled Phase II study is planned to enroll approximately 170 patients at 25 U.S. sites.
-Patients will be given alicaforsen enema or mesalamine enema once nightly for six weeks.
-The primary endpoint of the study is improvement in the Disease Activity Index (DAI) upon completion of the six-week dosing period and during a 12-month follow-up period.
+In the randomized, double-masked, placebo-controlled Phase II study approximately 100 patients will be enrolled at sites in the U.S. and Europe.
+The primary endpoint of the study is improvement in the Disease Activity Index (DAI) upon completion of the six-week dosing period.
+Patients with an improvement in DAI will be followed for up to a year.
 DAI is a common clinical index scoring system for the severity of symptoms related to UC.
+This trial is being conducted in parallel with a Phase II 170-patient study comparing alicaforsen enema to mesalamine enema.

-In October 2001, Isis reported results from a six-month, 40 patient Phase II study of alicaforsen enema in UC.
+In October 2001, Isis reported results from a six-month, 40-patient Phase II study of alicaforsen enema in UC.
 In the study, patients demonstrated median improvement in DAI and Clinical Activity Index (CAI) scores (73% and 58%, respectively) after one month of nightly 240 mg alicaforsen enemas.
 CAI is a commonly used clinical scoring system for the severity of symptoms and quality of life related to UC.
 The improvements in DAI and CAI were well maintained at month three and month six of the study.
 No patients in the 240 mg dose group required additional medications during the six-month trial.
-Alicaforsen was well tolerated during the study.
+No serious adverse events were observed in this trial.